-Dame Joan Henrietta Collins (born 23 May 1933) is a British actress, most famous for her role as Alexis Carrington Colby Dexter on Dynasty and notorious, body-baring roles in two movies based on novels written by her sister Jackie Collins, The Stud and The Bitch.
+Dame Joan Henrietta Collins (born 23 May 1933 in Paddington, London) is a British actress, most famous for her role as Alexis Carrington Colby Dexter on Dynasty and notorious, body-baring roles in two movies based on novels written by her sister Jackie Collins, The Stud and The Bitch.
 Also made a notable early appearance in Star Trek: The Original Series in the episode "The City on the Edge of Forever", as slum angel Edith Keeler.

 The following tropes have been featured in the work of Joan Collins: